JohnVarghese007/DeepPacket/README.md

 - A zero-copy network packet inspection tool with live capture, protocol parsing and validation.
 - STATUS: WIP

+### NOTE:
+- DO NOT TRY TO RUN RN AS IT IS STILL WIP

 ## Overview
 - DeepPacket is a network packet inspection tool inspired by Wireshark.
 - It captures raw Ethernet frames from a Linux network interface, parses protocol layers and validates packet fields with a zero-copy design to minimize parser overhead.